jallanxjallan/onemanairforce/adaptation/scenes/kalimantan_paratroopers.md

 Bob turns the aircraft over to his co pilot, leaves his seat and stands in the doorway, his body filling the frame.
-With Boedi translating, Bob assures the troops that he has done this many times during the war, and will drop them exactly on the requested target.
-Emboldened by Bobs air of quiet competence, each trooper moves forward and shakes Bobs hand.
+With Boedi translating, Bob assures the troops that he has done this many times during the war, and will drop them exactly where they can make a safe landing.
+Emboldened by Bob's air of quiet competence, each trooper moves forward and shakes his hand.
-Bob returns to his seat, the dropmaster issues the command to jump, and the cabin empties, save for the dropmaster and a lone recruit wondering what fate is in store for him back at Maguwo.
-Boedi watches as the parachutes drift down and land are enveloped by the endless forest.
-Boedi asks Bob how many paradrops he made.
+Bob returns to his seat.
+After minutes later, the dropmaster issues the command to jump, and the cabin empties, save for the dropmaster and a lone recruit wondering what fate is in store for him back at Maguwo.
+Boedi watches as the parachutes drift down and land are enveloped by the endless forest, then asks Bob how many paradrops he made.
 Bob grins and answers: "None.
 I was a Navy pilot.
 All my missions were over water."